MaxPerl/eSourceHighlight/README.md

 it under the same terms as Perl itself, either Perl version 5.32.1 or, at your option, any later version of Perl 5 you may have available.

+eSourceHighlight is in a very early development state.
+So use it at your own risk!!!